hpehl/flow/README.md

 ### Repeated Execution

-Repeated execution corresponds to a `while` loop and runs a task as long as a condition evaluates to `true`.
+Repeated execution corresponds to a `while` loop and runs a task as long as certain conditions are met.
 For the repeated execution you can specify

+- the condition
 - whether to fail fast or fail last
 - the interval between the iterations
 - a timeout after the loop is canceled